Node.js implementation for the OAuth2-based authentification process of the o2r web api.

 Generating the client ID & secret

-See the ORCiD Guide.
+See the ORCID documentation on accessing the public API and signing-in with ORCID iD.
 As a redirect URI you need to set the path

 https.
 The client ID & secret then need to be provided as environment variables or directly saved to the